Master's Degree Programme in Exact Sciences: Chemistry of Drug Development

 Before you start preparing your application, always read the full admission requirements on the application portal Studyinfo.fi

-The degree on the basis of which you are applying to the MDP in Exact Sciences must be in a relevant field of study.
+The degree based on which you are applying to the MDP in Exact Sciences must be in a relevant field of study.
 For the Chemistry of Drug Development track such fields are

 • chemistry